MrFiend179/TreeChop/README.md

-# Tree Chop
+# Tree Chop v1.0.3

 Make tree chopping rewarding in Minecraft servers with this plugin.
-This is a simple yet effective addition to your server that incentivizes players to engage with spruce trees by rewarding them with in-game currency (essentialsX economy).
+This is a simple yet effective addition to your server that incentivizes players to engage with trees by rewarding them with in-game currency (essentialsX economy).
 Whether you're looking to encourage resource gathering or simply add a fun twist to gameplay, this plugin offers a seamless solution.

 # Requirements
 - [EssentialsX](https://essentialsx.net/)